C4LV1NPU6/byu-cs260/startup/README/README.md

-# 1/23/23 (C4LV1NPU6):

-This is the directory for the startup web application.

-Access in VS code has been achieved.
-Access in GitHub has been achieved.
-Merge change part #1.
-Merge change part #2.

-GitHub notes: GitHub is a great way to backup my code.
-Pulling and pushing changes seem to be limited to the console on my computer.
-The console seems to be the best way for me to deal with the backup/syncing aspect of coding in this class.

 # Demonstration

 Before we start digging into creating web servers and talking about protocols let's give you a taste of what web programming technologies can do.
 In this example we display a card with a rotating border.
 When you click on the card the text changes.